mtango99/mtango99.github.io/dsm/dsm.md

 4947 out of 9628 (51.38%) waste sites were within 50 meters of waterways (Figure 2).
 Many waterways converge in the center of the city, so it makes sense there would be so many within those buffers.
 However, it is also possible that when collecting data, observers walked along waterways, or that people tend to put trash near waterways.
 It also makes sense that because
-Dar es Salaam is an urban center and population density is high, there would therefore be more trash produced and thus more waste sites in those areas.
+Dar es Salaam is an urban center and population density is high (Figure 3), there would therefore be more trash produced and thus more waste sites in those areas.

 Conversely, there are many wards with no waste sites, mostly outside of the city (Figure 1).
 While a few are because the waste sites were not within 50 meters of waterways, in most cases there just were no waste sites in the ward (Figure 2).
 Here we again need to consider how data collection affected our results--